uk-gov-mirror/ONSdigital.census-int-event-generator/README.md

 The typical sequence would be:

   - Invoke event generator to feed in event.
   - Wait for object to appear in Firestore.
-Store it's update timestamp.
+Store its update timestamp.
   - Use event generator to send in updated object.
   - Wait for update to appear in Firestore.
 The 'newerThan' timestamp value is specified as the captured timestamp of the initial create.